yingliu1206/Fraud-detection-In-Health-Care/README.md

 ![image](https://github.com/yingliu1206/Fraud-detection-In-Health-Care/assets/71619071/a0f34e0d-b5a7-492b-9fa4-3e32a84fc51f)

 ## Data Preprocessing
+* Process null values
+  * Replace numeric null values with 0.
+Null values mean the provider doesn't have corresponding inpatient or outpaitent records.
+  * Replace categorical null values with 'None'.

 * Log Transformation with Shifting on Right-Skewed Columns:
   * Apply log transformation to right-skewed columns to normalize the distribution.
 Add a constant shift to handle zero or negative values.
+But it cannot convert all features to normal distribution.

+  * Check outliers
+  * Set Q1 - 1.5 * IQR and Q3 + 1.5 * IQR as boundary to define outliers
+  * Apply robust scaling and then apply min-max scaling to solve outliers, but the min-max scaling was still heavily affected by the extreme values.
+  * Apply winsorization by 10%.
+The remaning outliers are not extreme values, so it didn't screw the dataset when applying minmax scaler.

 * Label Encoding Categorical Features:
   * Convert categorical features into numerical values using label encoding.

 * Check Correlation Among Features:
   * Analyze the correlation matrix to identify highly correlated features and reduce multicollinearity.
+  * There are 12 groups of features which coefficient is more than 0.7.
+  * Use VIF to do feature selection: the remaining features still include the highly correlated columns, like num_state and num_county.
+  * Feature Engineering: Combine or create new features to reduce multicollinearity
+    * Create a new column 'avg_ip_cost': (avg_ip_reimbursement_per_claim + avg_ip_deductible_per_claim)*'avg_ip_claims_per_pat'
+    * delete features: 'num_County', 'avg_op_phy_type', 'avg_ip_reimbursement_per_claim'
+                , 'avg_ip_deductible_per_claim', 'avg_ip_claims_per_pat'
+                , 'avg_ip_claim_len', 'avg_ip_phy_num', 'avg_ip_phy_type'
+                , 'Top_5_ClmDiagnosisCode_ip', 'Top_5_ClmAdmitDiagnosisCode_ip'
+                , 'Top_5_DiagnosisGroupCode_ip', 'Top_5_ClmProcedureCode_ip', 'avg_ip_hosp'

 * Split Data into Train, Validation, and Test Datasets:
   * Divide the data into training, validation, and test sets to evaluate the model's performance.

-* Standardize Features:
+* Normalize Features:
-  * Fit a StandardScaler on the training data to normalize feature scales and then apply the same parameters to the validation and test datasets.
+  * Fit a MinmaxScaler on the training data to normalize feature scales and then apply the same parameters to the validation and test datasets.

 ## Modeling
 ### Using all features